Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - He ate more than __four dollar's worth of__ food in half an hour.

 - I got him to join up the American Legion and he used to __stand high__ there. __Right off__ he did some work for a client of mine up to Albany.

+- Jimmy sent it to me, I think it's a very pretty picture.
+It __shows up well__.

+- On the last __fly-leaf__ was printed the word SCHEDULE,

+-"I come across this book by accident," said the old man, "__It just shows you__, don't it?"